 Science Career Event

-Whether you are actively looking to meet interesting companies, or even if you have no idea what you career will look like yet, the Science Career Event gives you a chance to speak with a large number of companies.
+Whether you are actively looking forward to meet interesting employers, or even if you have no idea what you career will look like yet, the Science Career Event gives you a chance to speak with a large number of employers.
 Every year the Science Career Event is organized by students of the Faculty of Science.
-During this event you can get your resume checked, participate in a workshop or speed date with a company to discuss possibilities in the near future.
+During this event you can get your resume checked, participate in a workshop or speed date with a potential employer to discuss possibilities in the near future.
 The Science Career Event is the ideal day to orient yourself on career possibilities.

 The Mentor Network